trayanaboykova/WordPress-for-Developers/README.md

 **<ins>Plugin Development Introduction</ins>**: <br>
 In this lesson, I learned to use tools like Webpack, Gulp, and Sass to optimize plugin development and improve theme structure.
 I also explored integrating with Gutenberg and block themes to enhance customization and functionality.
 This knowledge equipped me to create more robust WordPress plugins and themes with a cleaner structure and advanced features.

+**<ins>Theme Development Tools and Improvement</ins>** : <br>
+I extended my theme by exploring key WordPress components such as menus, sidebars, and widgets.
+I also touched on the concept of task managers, mentioned block themes, and learned a few new useful functions to enhance theme functionality.
+This deepened my understanding of theme customization and development.

+**<ins>Plugin Extension and Enhancement</ins>** : <br>
+I extended plugins and enhanced their functionality to make them more versatile and effective.
+I learned how to add new features and improve existing ones, ensuring they better meet user needs.
+This experience helped me refine my skills in customizing and building upon existing plugin features.